 Shaped like a huge boat, the brave architecture of Hotel Unique is making waves in the trendy city of Sao Paolo.
 Architect Ruh Ohtake has used the wedge-shape of his building to create floors that get progressively wider the higher you go.
-Every evening, the rooftop Skye bar collects sophisticated men and martini-glass girls around its long swimming pool, designer sofas and 360 degree views of Sao Paolo.
+Every evening, the rooftop Skye bar collects sophisticated men and martini-glass girls around its long swimming pool, designer sofas, and 360-degree views of Sao Paolo.
 You will not be wandering windowless corridors here; your room is part of an elliptical design where your journey is a choreographed sentence of architecture where your room is the final exclamation mark.
 There is nothing boring about your room and everything is a piece of unique design, from the remote-controlled opaque room dividers to your inflatable feather-filled headrest.
-There are two indoor pools, gym and Zen-inspired relaxation rooms.
-The hotel is regarded as one of Brazil’s best, serving gastronomic delights from France, Italy and Japan.
-Given its location in the Beverly Hills of Sao Paolo, you wouldn’t expect the hotel to have a heart, but it’s there in the hotel’s carbon neutral design.
+There are two indoor pools, a gym, and Zen-inspired relaxation rooms.
+The hotel is regarded as one of Brazil’s best, serving gastronomic delights from France, Italy, and Japan.
+Given its location in the Beverly Hills of Sao Paolo, you wouldn’t expect the hotel to have a heart, but it’s there in the hotel’s carbon-neutral design.